naomiclark-estrella/Module8/ReadMe.md

 ## Usage

 ToDo List is used to create and add to a to-do list.
+Simple enter in command line:

+    python todo_list.py

 1. You will be prompted to enter whether you will like to add a task to your to-do list.